- Do you have a BEd degree in preschool teacher education?

 Religions in a multicultural society (KME003M)

-In the course, people's religious needs, experiences and religious identities will be discussed together with selected parts oft the main religious traditions in the world.
-Religious practice - particularly in relation to school settings - religious ethics and common values of different religions will be discussed, as well as the position of religions today, cultural and religious conflicts and prejudice and misunderstanding concerning religions.
+In the course, people's religious needs, experiences, and identities will be discussed alongside selected aspects of the world's major religious traditions.
+Religious practice - particularly in relation to school settings - religious ethics and common values across different religions will be discussed, as will the position of religions today, cultural and religious conflicts, and prejudice and misunderstanding concerning religions.
 Projects are linked to the field.

 The aims of this course are that the student has increased his or her knowledge in the main religious traditions in the world, and in the basic theories and key concepts in religious studies.
 That the student understands the relations between culture and religion and the influences of those on the identity, life values and daily lives of children and families.
 That the student knows ways of dealing with matters of opinion related to religions in his or her work settings.
 That the student can collect, assess and analyse scientific data in the field of religious studies in a multicultural society and use suitable technical measures and software.
 That the student can initiate new studies and development projects and communicate his or her findings in a suitable manner.
 That the student has developed independent methods of working and is capable of further studies and research in the field of religious studies in multicultural settings.